 Enable Write on PASeq Cycle will automatically write out a frame at the end of a complete Paint Action Sequence (PASeq) cycle (when the PASeq has finished all of it’s steps).

 Enable Write on Gallery Show Cycle will automatically write out a frame at the end of a complete Gallery Show performance cycle.
-For more information on the new gallery show feature check out this tip.

 When you are finished writing frames into your open movie stream you need to close it before you can view the generated Quicktime Movie File.
 Depending on your Movie Preference settings the finished movie file may open in the Quicktime Player for viewing when the open movie stream is closed if that preference option is turned on,